 After your endorsement by your Session, the following documents must be on file with the presbytery office before your Inquiry interview can be scheduled.
 Your file becomes a permanent part of your formal PC(USA) record.

 - Inquirer Forms – Make sure that they are completely filled out and then ask the clerk of your Session to mail them to the Stated Clerk in the Presbytery office.
+Pacific Presbytery requires one additional question for Inquirers to fill out that is not included in the forms from the Office of General Assembly.
+Download Form 1B-1.
 The Clerk shall fill out Form 1D on behalf of the Session and should include it with the other forms.

 - Criminal Background Check Release Form – In addition, there is a form that allows a member of the Pacific Presbytery staff to conduct a criminal background check.
 This is standard policy of presbytery and cannot be waived.
 This will not cost you anything.
 Be advised that if there is a positive hit on your background check, it does not necessarily preclude you from coming under care of Pacific Presbytery.
 In such an event, a member of presbytery staff and/or the moderator of CPM will have a conversation with you regarding any past incident(s) of concern.